jonnonz1/nz-statute-book/acts/public/1987/weights-and-measures-act-1987.md

   (b) the goods—
     (i) have been imported into New Zealand; or
     (ii) are part of a line of goods intended for sale by retail both in New Zealand and another country or were, when marked with the unit of a weight or measure of a system which is not the metric system, intended for sale by retail in another country; and
-  (c) in the case of the goods referred to in paragraph (b)(ii), those goods were required, by the law of that other country or pursuant to the terms of any contract relating to the import of those goods into that other country, to be marked with that non-metric unit.
+  (c) in the case of the goods referred to in paragraph (b)﻿(ii), those goods were required, by the law of that other country or pursuant to the terms of any contract relating to the import of those goods into that other country, to be marked with that non-metric unit.

 ## Part 3 — Sale of goods by weight, measure, or number